SOL-Space-Operating-Linux/meta-sol/README.md

 Once created download the NVIDIA SDK Manager program and download the required sdk's for your device with version 4.3 of the Jetpack.
 A command line version of this is available.
 Information for this can be found at https://developer.nvidia.com/nvidia-sdk-manager.

+This webpage contains everything you need to know for using SDK Manager on the command line: https://docs.nvidia.com/sdk-manager/sdkm-command-line-install/index.html

 *Note*: The cli version will require you to X-forward if you are ssh'ing into a build server to install the sdk's.
 If using Ubuntu 18.04 LTS, you may need to install libraries/packages from the ubuntu universe repository as well.